victimsnino/ReactivePlusPlus/Readme.md

 - **ReactivePlusPlus** keeps balance between performance and type-erasing mechanism: Read about it in  [**"Performance vs Flexibility: Specific vs Dynamic"**](./docs/Specific%20vs%20Dynamic.md)
 - **ReactivePlusPlus** is fast: every part of code written with perfomance in mind.
 Starting from tests over amount of copies/move and finishing to Continous Benchmarking

+## Implementation Status

+Current implementation status of different operators and future plans can be found [there](docs/Implementation%20Status.md)

 ## Documentation